goldvinda/PWT10-Playground/README.md

 # PWTPlayground

-This is a playground to analyze variables of the Penn World Tables.
+This is a playground to start analyzing variables of the Penn World Tables.